The Cancer Center

 For more information

-CentraCare Radiation Oncology at Alomere Health opened in October, 1998.
-This is a collaborative relationship between CentraCare Health System-Melrose and Alomere Health.
+CentraCare Alexandria Radiation Oncology opened in October, 1998.
+This is a collaborative relationship between CentraCare-Melrose and Alomere Health.

 Radiation therapy, sometimes called radiotherapy or irradiation, is the use of various forms of radiation to safely and effectively treat cancer and other diseases.
-Modern technology allows radiation oncologists to treat tumors more powerfully and precisely while sparing much of the healthy tissue that surrounds the tumor.
+Modern technology allows radiation oncologists to treat tumors more powerfully and precisely while sparing much of the healthy tissue around the tumor.

 Sometimes radiation therapy is the only treatment a patient needs, and other times it is only one part of a patient's treatment.
 For example, prostate and early stage larynx cancers are often treated with radiation alone.
 But a woman with breast cancer may be treated with surgery, radiation therapy and chemotherapy.